World Trade Organization (WTO)

 39 normative legal acts were considered in the "Action Plan" approved by the 2 August 2006 signed No 1583 decree of the President of Azerbaijan.
 In Compliance with document drafts, laws on "Plant Quarantine" and "Plant Protection" lost force and 18 normative-legal acts out of 37 were adopted and entered into force.

 Currently, projects of 10 documents were prepared and agreed with relevant authorities, as well as the Law of the Republic of Azerbaijan “On Standardization” dated May 17, 2019 №1587-VQ and the Law of the Republic of Azerbaijan “On Technical Regulation” dated September 30, 2019, №1669-VQ were adopted.
+The Law of the Republic of Azerbaijan “On Standardization” came into force on 14.10.2019, The Law of the Republic of Azerbaijan “On Technical Regulation” came into force on 27.05.2020 and The Law of the Republic of Azerbaijan “On Food Safety” came into force on 05.05.2022.
 Moreover, preparation of 10 projects is under consideration.
-The Law of the Republic of Azerbaijan “On Standardization” came into force on 14.10.2019 and the Law of the Republic of Azerbaijan “On Technical Regulation” came into force on 27.05.2020.

 Activity of commission on preparation of Azerbaijan's accession to WTO